trachwo/masters-of-shithead/README_EXECUTABLE.md

 [New] -> [Shortcut] Location: 'D:\Games\Shithead\shithead.exe' [Next]
 Name: 'Shithead' -> [Finish]
 ```
 Now the icon should appear on the desktop (it's already included in shithead.exe) and the game can be started with a double click.
-This opens a console, where errors and log messages are displayed, but unfortunately Windows cannot display all of the used unicode characters (♢, ♡ ,↻, ↺).
+This opens a console, where errors and log messages are displayed (you have to select a font which is able to display ♢, ♡ ,↻, ↺, e.g. NSimSun).

 # Play the Game